Feb/Mar: Bern Carnival

 The Buskers' Street Music Festival takes place in August each year.

 It sees the streets of Bern lined with impromptu stages and musicians, dancers, mimics, comedians, puppeteers and acrobats performing for free.

 The 2013 festival saw the Danish Alex Bart's Marionette Show, La Andariega's Cuban Children's Dance Theatre, a swing and dance ban from Buenos Aires, stone sculptures by David Stricker and Funny Bones, a Japanese and British street comedy group.

-The 13th edition of the Buskers' Street Music Festival took place between 10-12 August 2017.
+The 17th edition of the Buskers' Street Music Festival will take place on 6–8 August 2020.

 Starting at 5am, this traditional festival comes complete with 50 tonnes of red and white onions woven into pretty braids, tresses and wreaths.

 The tradition dates back to the 1850s, when farmer's wives from Murten came to Bern on St Martin's Day to sell their produce.
 Hearty winter meals are on sale, such as cheese and onion tarts, onion pie (Zwiebelkuchen), onion sausages and onion soup, together with mulled wine at the Gluhwein stand.

 The market comes to an end at about 4pm, following a confetti battle between local children.
 This year the Onion Market was held on 25 November 2019.
 Next year it will most likely be on November 23, 2020.

 Centred around Bern's atmospheric Old Town, the markets are a sensory experience: the glow of Christmas lights; the sound of locals singing carols; the smell of traditional mulled wine (Gluhwein) and sizzling sausages; and the taste of Christmas fare on sale, such as stollen and brunsli (Christmas brownies).